 Our most recognisable feature – the logo of rainbow wings surrounding a motorcycle engine, with the words ‘Ride with Pride’ – was designed by Vic ‘Pommie’ Brown in the 1990s.
 She kindly held intellectual property rights over the logo for us until we were able to take steps to protect it legally.

-In late 2011, Dykes on Bikes Sydney trademarked the name ‘Dykes on Bikes’ as well as trademarking our logo.
+In late 2011, Dykes on Bikes Sydney took steps to protect our heritage by trademarking the name ‘Dykes on Bikes’ in Australia, as well as trademarking our logo.
 We don’t normally have a problem with other Dykes on Bikes clubs using our logo – but you’ll need to contact us to discuss it first.